Staery/radioapp/README.md

 ## Use cases

-+ 1. User can scroll radio list
+ 1. User can scroll radio list +
-+- 2. User can play different stations (don't work with http con.)
+ 2. User can play different stations (don't work with http con.) +-
-+ 3. User can talk with Allen
+ 3. User can talk with Allen +
-- 4. Aleln can execute commands
+ 4. Aleln can execute commands -
-- 5. Radio menu list
+ 5. Radio menu list -
-- 6. Add more radio station...
+ 6. Add more radio station in progress...

 ## Structural requirements
 Client Side: